Fantastics: World Class Championship Wrestling (1987–1988)

 In February 1987, the duo returned to World Class Championship Wrestling.
+They hired a 7"5 bodyguard Silo Sam.
 Early in their tenure they captured the World Class Tag Team Championship by defeating Al Madril & Brian Adias at a house show in Lubbock, TX on March 4.
 During the WCCW run they feuded with Mike Davis and Tommy Lane, The Rock 'n' Roll RPMs.
 The Fantastics won the feud by winning a scaffold match at the Parade of Champions 4 on May 3, 1987.
 On June 26, 1987, they lost the titles to Eric Embry & Frankie Lancaster, and would later feud with Jack Victory & John Tatum.

 National Wrestling Alliance (1988–1989)

 On March 12, 1988, the Fantastics made their debut on NWA Pro television for the NWA's Jim Crockett Promotions, defeating the latest version of The Midnight Express (Bobby Eaton & Stan Lane).
 The latter were the NWA United States Tag Team Title at the time, and the Fantastics won in their non-title debut.
 On March 27, 1988, the duo again faced the Midnights at the inaugural Clash of Champions, this time falling in defeat.
 The next month they participated in the NWA Jim Crockett Sr. Memorial Cup 1988, earning a first round bye and defeating Al Perez & NWA Western States Heritage Champion Larry Zbyszko.
 On April 23, 1988, in the quarterfinals in Greensboro, NC they defeated Rick Steiner & NWA Television Champion Mike Rotunda, but were eliminated in the semifinals by NWA World Tag Team Champions Arn Anderson & Tully Blanchard.

 On April 26, 1988, the Fantastics won the United States Tag-Team Championship from the Midnight Express in a 40-minute match held at an NWA television taping in Chattanooga, TN.
 Their feud would continue throughout the spring, with the Express regaining the titles on July 10 in Baltimore, MD at The Great American Bash 1988 - "The Price For Freedom" PPV.
 The Midnights later vacated the titles after winning the NWA World Tag-Team Championship from Anderson & Blanchard, and as their feud with the Fantastics continued it would now be for the NWA's ultimate prize.
 Meanwhile, Rogers & Fulton competed in a tournament for the vacant United States championship and would win them back at Clash of the Champions IV "Seasons Beatings" on December 7, 1988, in Chattanooga, TN when they defeated Ron Simmons & Eddie Gilbert.
 Their second title reign was short, as they were beaten for the belts by The Varsity Club (Kevin Sullivan & Steve Williams) at Starrcade 88.

 As 1989 began the Fantastics were programmed into a house show series with the newly arrived Original Midnight Express (Dennis Condrey & Randy Rose).
 They would also face The Varsity Club in rematches for the United States Tag-Team Championship, as well as face The Commandos.
 On February 15, 1989, in Cleveland, OH at Clash of the Champions V the Fantastics received a televised rematch with the Varsity Club, but were unsuccessful.
 They then left NWA, due to problems with booker Kevin Sullivan.